ZethJack/nixconf/README.md

  - [ ] replace nix-colors with stylix - refer to upstream fork
  - [ ] add configs for newsboat - needs yt-dlp, ffmpeg and mpv so I can download vids, convert to audio and store as podcasts
  - [ ] add email client - preferably neomutt, but I am open to alternatives depending on how annoying it will be to configure
- - [ ] add scripts for virtual audiosinks on hashbrown - so I can route output to multiple devices (speakers and headphones) at once

    - [ ] look into niceboy microphone support, maybe try different distro to verify - for some reason I get no input what so ever
  - [ ] add music player - mpv and ncmpcpp